jmrocha/asso19_project/README.md

-show history              // outputs all the operations done show objects              // outputs drawn objects ids show documents            // outputs created documents ids translate 2 10 15         // Performs a translation (10, 15) in object 2 rotate 2 90 y             // Performs a rotation of 90 deg in object 2
+show history              // outputs all the operations done show objects              // outputs drawn objects ids show documents            // outputs created documents ids translate 2 10 15         // performs a translation (10, 15) in object 2 rotate 2 90 y             // performs a rotation of 90 deg in object 2
-create document           // Creates a new document use 2                     // Use the document with id 2
+create document           // creates a new document use 2                     // use the document with id 2 render SVG                // change render to SVG help                      // shows possible commands
 ```
 And to support concatenation of operations such as:
 ```